FilipMalczak/recordtuples/README.md

 ## Using it

-To start using this you'll need JDK14+ (and may need to tweak preview features on your own), since it exploits records.
+To start using this you'll need JDK16+ since it exploits records.

 Hosting is handled via [jitpack](https://jitpack.io/#FilipMalczak/recordtuples/v0.2.0).